MRChemSoft/mrcpp/doc/mrcpp_api/mwfunctions.rst

 build_grid
-  Build an empty grid based on information from an analytic function, e.g. position and exponent of Gaussian.
+  Build an empty grid based on information from an analytic function, e.g. position and exponent of Gaussian, or based on the structure of another grid.

 copy_grid
   Build an empty grid that is identical to that of an existing function.

 clear_grid
   Clear MW coefficients of an existing function.
-Option to refine grid one level based on precision before clearing.

 clear
   Clear MW coefficients and remove all grid refinement.